pwa-builder/pwa-auth/creating-microsoft-key.md

 # Creating a Microsoft key

-To let you users sign-in with their Microsoft accounts, you'll need to create a Microsoft key.
+To let you users sign-in with their Microsoft account, you'll need to create a Microsoft key.
 This walk-through shows how to do that.
 You may also refer to Microsoft's documentation: [Adding sign in with Microsoft](https://developer.microsoft.com/en-us/identity/add-sign-in-with-microsoft).

 In short, we want to create an App Registration in Azure Active Directory, which will give us the key.